 Ikebukuro’s Sunshine 60 Building is popular for its interactive observation deck, towering 60 storeys above ground, with stunning city views and plenty of virtual reality activities to enjoy.
 Now, the building is going one step further, opening up part of its rooftop to small groups of brave visitors who want to take in stunning nighttime views of the Tokyo cityscape without a layer of glass in the way.

-On top of Sunshine 60 Observatory's usual admission fee (¥1,200, university and high school students ¥900, junior high and primary school students ¥600), you’ll have to pay an additional ¥8,000 for the rooftop experience.
-However, that price includes admission for four visitors at once, so it’s worth bringing a few friends along.
-Plus, you can bring additional group members (up to a total of six people) for an extra ¥1,000 per person.
-Unfortunately, advance reservations are not possible, so you’ll have to turn up and try your luck.
+On top of Sunshine 60 Observatory's usual admission fee (¥1,200, university and high school students ¥900, junior high and primary school students ¥600), you’ll have to pay an additional ¥4,600 for the rooftop experience.
+However, that price covers the admission of up to three visitors, so it’s worth bringing a few friends along.

 When you step onto the rooftop, you can only bring your smartphone and a face mask – the latter is mandatory – so you’ll have to remove accessories, jewellery and watches.
 All your luggage is stored safely by staff.
 If you’re visiting with heels or sandals, you’ll be asked to change into lace-up shoes provided by the venue.